ethancheez/EE-160-Notes/README.md

 ## Office Hours
 Mondays: 10:00 AM - 11:00 AM

+These will be held inside the same lecture/lab Google Meets link.

 For office hours outside of this time, please email me so we can schedule a meeting.

 ## Credits